Community first responder

 A Community first responder (CFR), is a person available to be dispatched by an ambulance control centre to attend medical emergencies in their local area.
 They can be members of the public, who have received training in life-saving interventions such as defibrillation, off duty paramedics, nurses or medical doctors, or indeed professionals from a non-medical discipline who may be nearby or attending emergencies, such as firefighters.
-Community first responders are found in the emergency healthcare systems of Canada, United Kingdom, the United States, Ireland, Israel, Italy (soccorritori), Australia, Singapore and Romania.
+Community first responders are found in the emergency healthcare systems of Canada, United Kingdom, the United States, Ireland, Israel, Italy, Australia, Singapore, New Zealand, and Romania.

 Role

 Community first responders are there to provide assistance to those with a medical emergency, and most importantly to start and maintain the chain of survival in cardiac arrest patients until a fully equipped ambulance arrives.
 The schemes were originally envisaged for rural areas where emergency medical services response is likely to be delayed beyond the approximate 8–10 minutes during which a cardiac arrest is likely to become irreversible.
 The schemes have since expanded to more populous areas, where the benefit of early intervention can still prove life-saving, and the volume of people available to ambulance control assists them with meeting response time targets such as ORCON.
 They enable faster prehospital response times and help services meet response time targets.
 A community first responder-led falls prevention service in Lincolnshire led to 870 fewer ambulance call-outs.

 A UK review found that first responders were more likely to attend the scene of an incident before an ambulance in rural areas, for neurological conditions including stroke, and for heart and breathing problems.
 Callers who were less likely to be seen by a community first responder ahead of an ambulance were from minority ethnic backgrounds and lower income areas.

 Examples of first responders include "co-responders" (police or fire service), members of staff of a shopping mall or other public place, members of a first aid organisation, lifeguards, community first responders, and others who have been trained to act in this capacity.
 Employees of the statutory ambulance services may also act as first responders whilst off-duty.